 The mission of the CCRN is to implement a regional network of land and water management projects that result in a healthy watershed, flowing San Pedro River, conservation of water resources, and a vibrant local economy.
 CCRN was formed 2015 by the City of Sierra Vista, Cochise County, Hereford Natural Resource Conservation District, and The Nature Conservancy.
 The City of Bisbee joined in 2016, and Fort Huachuca joined in 2021.

-The CCRN Road Map is the plan for implementing the CCRN purpose and vision, and establishes goals in the areas of recharge, conservation, and funding.
+The CCRN Road Map is the plan for implementing the CCRN mission and establishes goals in the areas of recharge, conservation, and funding.
 The CCRN developed specific objectives and strategies for each of these goals that are to be implemented over a multiple-year time span, and which are periodically reviewed and updated as necessary to meet the goals.
 The goals set in the first CCRN Road Map have been accomplished, and the new Five-Year Road Map for 2020-2024 has been adopted.

 As of 2020, the Cochise Conservation and Recharge Network consists of eight sites and/or projects, on 6,344 acres along 25 miles of the Upper San Pedro River, as shown on the Site Location Map.
 Each site has been selected for its potential to recharge and/or conserve water to benefit the river.
 The sites offer diverse but complementary hydrologic functions at a regional scale.
 These functions include the ability to retire historic high-volume pumping, and/or to preclude high-volume future pumping near the alluvial aquifer, and to recharge effluent, urban enhanced runoff (UER) and/or diffuse stormwater in key locations.
-Additional sites that are capable of enhancing the vision of the CCRN may also complement this network and be promoted by the CCRN in the future.
+Additional sites that are capable of enhancing the mission of the CCRN may also complement this network and be promoted by the CCRN in the future.